 For the safety of patients and staff, UPMC is restricting visitors and volunteers at all hospitals and facilities.
 Learn about the most recent changes before visiting any UPMC care setting.

 Visitor and Volunteer Restrictions

-All visitors interested in accessing the Womancare Birth Center (WCBC), Labor and Delivery Rooms (LDR), Mother–Baby and High Risk Pregnancy Units, or the Neonatal Intensive Care Unit (NICU) must obtain a visitor’s badge in the main lobby or the 0 Level tunnel entrance before entering those areas.
+All visitors interested in accessing the Womancare Birth Center (WCBC), Labor and Delivery Rooms (LDR), Mother–Baby and High Risk Pregnancy Units, or the Neonatal Intensive Care Unit (NICU) must obtain a visitor’s badge in the main lobby.
 Registration at the WCBC is limited to the patient's main support person on the arrival day.
 Visitors must show some form of photo ID.

 In order for patients to receive optimal care, UPMC must maintain a therapeutic environment in its health care facilities.
 All patients and visitors are expected to refrain from behaviors that are disruptive, or pose a threat to the rights or safety of other patients, visitors, staff, or the facility.
 Any behavior that significantly impairs the ability of a facility to operate effectively, or deliver patient care, will not be tolerated.
 Visitors refusing to comply with visitation policies in the Mother-Baby, High-Risk Pregnancy, WCBC, and NICU units may be asked to leave.

 Visit the Magee Birth Plan to learn more about the Womancare Birth Center Visitor guidelines.

 UPMC Magee-Womens Hospital offers a list of amenities to make your stay or visit more comfortable, including: